Photo of the Office of Career and Professional Development. Photo by Katie Whitman

 “In the spirit of continuous improvement, we will always have a focus on evolving our work in order to provide the maximum benefit to our students,” Bandy said via email.
 “No decisions have been relative to any of our programs at this point in time.”

 Babylon also runs a program called Passport which assists international students with career development.
-The Passport program will not be cancelled, according to Babylon but she is unsure about what the program will look like.
+The Passport program will not be canceled, according to Babylon but she is unsure about what the program will look like.

 Hailey Shannon and Sahzeah Babylon at the last Passport session where Babylon facilitated a conversation about culture shock.
 Photo courtesy of Hailey Shannon